smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 The ability of OpCon/xps to execute most types of command under IBM i makes it possible to use an OpCon/xps schedule and jobs to change the performance of the LSAM server programs while they are active.
 Such a schedule might be executed at different times when the profile of work in the managed IBM i system is changing during a day.

 A variety of strategies is possible.
 One simple example that seems apparent is the ability to execute a CHGJOB (change job) command that would alter the run priority or time slice allocated to one or more of the LSAM server jobs.
-There is information in this online help about the names of the LSAM server jobs and the purpose of each, starting with [IBM i Components and Operation](../operations/components.md).
+There is information in this documentation about the names of the LSAM server jobs and the purpose of each, starting with [IBM i Components and Operation](../operations/components.md).
 There are also IBM i commands that can be used to vary the allocation of system resources among IBM i subsystems.

 Contact SMA support if further assistance is needed with this topic.